Matti Kilpiö: Career

 Kilpiö joined the University of Helsinki Department of English (from 2010 the Department of Modern Languages) in 1969.
 There he completed his PhD thesis, which was supervised by Tauno F. Mustanoja and Matti Rissanen, in 1989, later becoming docent in English Philology.

 Alongside Leena Kahlas-Tarkka, Kilpiö edited the Old English texts in the ground-breaking Helsinki Corpus of English Texts, a seminal English-language corpus of historical texts, first published in 1991, of which Matti Rissanen was editor-in-chief.
 During the same period, Kilpiö composed the Toronto Dictionary of Old English entry for the verb bēon ('to be'), sifting around 100,000 instances of the verb to produce an entry with around thirty pages of citations in its original, microfiche, publication.
 Following the collapse of the Soviet Union, Kilpiö, Rissanen, Kahlas-Tarkka, Victor I. Shadrin and Ludmila Chakhoyan led a project to promote collaboration between European and Russian scholars.
 The scheme supported the development of corpus linguistics, focusing on English historical linguistics, in St Petersburg, and facilitated the study of medieval and early modern manuscripts and printed books of English provenance held in St Petersburg.
-In 1998, Kilpiö led the staging by English Department students of the Chester Mystery Plays in Helsinki.
+In 1998, Kilpiö led the staging by English Department students of the Chester Mystery Plays in Helsinki; in 2016, he taught a course in Old English poetry that later became the basis for a volume of Old English verse translated into Finnish by the course's various students.

 In 1997, Kilpiö was elected vice-president of what was then the International Society of Anglo-Saxonists, and elected president in 1999.
 He completed his term at the close of 2001.
 He was elected honorary member of the society in 2003.
 From this period onwards, Kilpiö worked on the Dictionary of Old English entry for another Old English verb with key grammatical functions, habban ('to have'), which was published in 2008.
 He also reviewed research on Old English syntax for The Year's Work in Old English Studies.

 In 2010, he was the recipient of a Festschrift, and the 'Valoisa keskiakia' ('Luminous Middle Ages') prize, awarded by Finland's medieval studies society Glossa.

 At the time of his death, Kilpiö was collaborating with Kahlas-Tarkka on an edition of the diaries of Ann Bathurst, a seventeenth-century mystic.